geniousguy/FileManagerCpp/README.md

 # FileManagerCpp
 A linux ubuntu app used for navigating the file system.
+You will need a c++ compiler and makefile tools installed to compile and run the program.

 ## How to run:
   - the app is made on linux ubuntu for linux